swilliams11/edgemicro-labs/lab3/README.md

 ### 2. Update Edgemicro Config
 Open the `org-env-config.yaml` file and make the following changes.

 #### a.
-Add the `- spikearrest` plugin to the sequence section
+Add the `- quota` plugin to the sequence section
 When you add the spike arrest plugin to the sequence, then Edge Microgateway invokes plugins in the order listed in the sequence section.
-In this case the `oauth` plugin will execute first, then the `spikearrest` plugin will execute.
+In this case the `oauth` plugin will execute first, then `spikearrest` and finally the `quota` plugin will execute.

-#### b.
-Add the `spikearrest:` section
-Configure the spike arrest plugin as shown below.
-* 30 requests per minute with a buffer size of 0.

-The per minute interval is converted to a per second interval.

-60sec/30rpm = 2 second interval

-Hence, Edgemicro will only allow 1 request every 2 seconds.

 ```
 plugins: